Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: Introduction

+\item We propose distributed algorithms for dynamic pilot assignment and cluster update, considering UE mobility, to extend traditional handover concepts to the more complicated AP-UE associations of the cell-free network topology.
+The algorithm is tailored to minimize \textit{Master} AP handovers and necessary pilot assignment decisions, and to facilitate massive access to the network.
+The algorithm relies on local decision metrics computed at a given AP or UE using only the local information measured at each of them.
+Further, we perform a detailed complexity analysis of the proposed algorithms and compare them to some relevant designs in the literature.

+\item We propose a modified pilot assignment strategy that takes into account both the average channel gains and the load distribution (i.e., used pilot sequences) of the possible serving APs that are in the vicinity of a given UE, showing improved performance, especially in highly loaded scenarios.
+The algorithm balances between the interference measured on a given pilot at the \textit{Master} AP and the availability of other APs near the UE.

+\item We develop a \textit{Maneuvering Smooth Random Waypoint Mobility} model to evaluate the performance of our proposed algorithms with realistic random UE mobility in a site map including buildings and other obstructions.
+We stress that existing waypoint mobility models are not suitable for simulating UE mobility where obstructions exist in the mobility path.
+This is particularly important for accurate channel modeling in mmWave scenarios that are susceptible to severe shadowing upon LOS blockage. \end{itemize}

 The rest of the paper is organized as follows: Section~\ref{system} outlines the system model.
-The proposed joint pilot assignment, AP cluster formation and update algorithms are described and motivated in Section~\ref{pilot}.
-Section~\ref{mobility} presents the developed UE mobility model.
+The joint pilot assignment and AP cluster formation algorithm for initial access is described in Section~\ref{pilot}.
+Section~\ref{handover_sec} details the proposed soft handover procedures.
+Section~\ref{SSB} presents the modified pilot assignment strategy.
 Section~\ref{numerical} presents numerical results, whereas the main conclusions of the paper are stated in Section~\ref{conc}.